Comann Naoimh Anndra aig Baile Uilleim

 The members of the St. Andrew's Society of Williamsburg present and participate in a variety of events during the year.
 These activities allow the members and friends to gather together as a community and celebrate Scottish heritage and promote Scottish culture.
 The following narratives provide general information on frequent St. Andrew’s Society events and activities.
 Although the actual dates for a particular year may vary, the descriptions explain the usual events that occur during that period.

-Events
+2023 Events

-Tartan Day – Wednesday April 6 at 10 AM.
+Tartan Day – Thursday April 6 at 10 AM.

 Grove Christian Outreach Center.
-Groceries donations.
+Grocery donations.

-Tartan Day – Saturday April 9 at 12 Noon.
+Tartan Day – Saturday April 29 at 1245.

 Parade and Celebration at Palace Green and Bruton Parish Shop.